About the Young Democrats of Washington State

 Our Organizational Structure

 Despite having a strong, centralized state-wide organization, the Young Democrats of Washington is primarily composed of local clubs (chapters) throughout Washington state.
-Chapters can exist on high school and college campuses or can be county wide.
+Chapters can exist in a high school, college campuses or can be county wide.
 Each club chooses its own leadership and sets its own agenda, but must meet certain criteria to charter with the statewide organization.
-To find a chapter near you, see our Chapter List.
-If there isn't a local chapter in your area or on your campus, you can consider starting one.
+You can find a chapter near you here.
+If there isn’t a local chapter in your area or on your campus, consider starting one!

 Statewide Officers